frederic-perez/AmE-dictionary/dictionary.md

 __wiggle<sup>1</sup>__ _n_ :two::hammer: _The worm that lost its wiggle._ _A wiggle in Waller Creek._
 __wiggle<sup>2</sup>__ _v_
 __wigglers__
-__wild card__ _The wildcard was an expected weekend warmup with rain._
+__wild card__ _n_ _The wild card was an expected weekend warmup with rain._
 __wilderness__
-__wildling__ _Informal_ The activity by a gang of youths of going on a protracted and violent rampage in a public place, attacking or mugging people at random. _John is about to kill wildling leader Rayder._
+__wildling__ _n_ _Informal_ The activity by a gang of youths of going on a protracted and violent rampage in a public place, attacking or mugging people at random. _John is about to kill wildling leader Rayder._
 __wildness__
 __wilful__
 __will__ _v_
 __willful__
 __willfully__
-__willy-nilly__ _adv_ :four: Whether desired or not: _After her boss fell sick, she willy-nilly found herself directing the project._ _:es: a la fuerza_
+__willy-nilly__ _adv_ :four: Whether desired or not: _After her boss fell sick, she willy-nilly found herself directing the project._ :es: a la fuerza
 __wilt__ _v_
 __wilted__ _v_ :seven::hammer: (wilting) _He'd wilted under it._
 __wily__ _adj_ :four::hammer: